Internships, lemonade, vacations, barbeques, camping trips, movies, beaches, mountains, your college essay…

 4. Do something hard.

 Clean up your local beach, read War and Peace, walk across your hometown, apologize to someone you offended, live without a phone for two weeks.
-Doing something hard grows you and that journey of learning makes golden material for that essay.
+Doing something hard helps you grow and that journey of learning makes golden material for that essay.
 What’s on your list of hard things to do?

 5. Tell long jokes.

 Essays shine when they have good storytelling – scene description, dialogue, plot.
 Long jokes shine for the same reasons.
 So when you’re sitting around that campfire or cooler, try telling an extra-long joke to sharpen your storytelling chops.
 Make a list of good ones in your notebook.

 Nothing gets colleges more interested than passion.
 Passion or enthusiasm is the result of doing what we most enjoy, so make a list of what you enjoy – time in nature, road trips with friends, writing plays, building stuff, talking with your aunt – please spend time this summer pursuing more of those things.
 What makes them important to you?
 Write it down.

 7. Ask friends and family what's awesome about you.